DinoChiesa/ApigeeEdge-UE-Toggle-Deploy-From-Proxy-List/README.md

 Rows get added and removed.
 So periodically the logic re-runs.

-When the state of the checkbox changes, the script deploys or undeploys the latest revision of the proxy to the currently selected environment.
+Tick the checkbox to tell the script to deploy or undeploy the proxy to the currently selected environment.
+You can only deploy the latest revision.
+As of version 0.1.7 of this script, undeploying a revision of a proxy that is not the latest, will work correctly.

 ## Installing the script